The Home Straight - The Battle For The Formula 1 Title

 A packed October schedule will see no fewer than four Grand Prix taking place, beginning in Malaysia – and by the time the drivers swap their racing suits and helmets for Halloween costumes, we should be much closer to knowing the destination of this year’s title.
-With every race live and uninterrupted on Sky Sports Main Event, you won’t miss a single moment – but we’ll be keeping you well informed here too, so make sure to check back regularly as the final twists and turns of the season unravel!
+With live and uninterrupted racing on Sky Sports Main Event, you won’t miss a single moment – but we’ll be keeping you well informed here too, so make sure to check back regularly as the final twists and turns of the season unravel!

 OK, so the mathematicians are busy crunching the numbers – confirming that yes, it is possible for Lewis Hamilton to claim the title this weekend at the United States Grand Prix in Texas – but for the rest of us fans, we’re just getting revved up to see some high-quality action across a transatlantic double-header!

 While the neutrals might hope the battle is still raging in Mexico the following week – and beyond! – Hamilton will fancy his chances at grabbing his fourth crown at his earliest convenience; you couldn’t blame him for being confident either, as he’s emerged victorious from the Circuit of the Americas for three years running!

 Merely winning won’t be enough for him to seal the championship – he’ll need to outscore Sebastian Vettel by at least 16 points in order to do that – but Ferrari fans know a major shift in fortunes is needed to get their challenge back in gear…